dotnet-websharper/docs/Json.md

 ### Classes

-In order to be serializable to/from JSON, a class must be annotated with the `[<System.Serializable>]` attribute.
+In order to be serializable to/from JSON on the server-side, a class must be annotated with the `[<System.Serializable>]` attribute and must have a default constructor.
+On the client-side, these are not checked or required.
 Then, it is serialized based on its fields, similarly to F# records [as mentioned above](#fs-records).
 Here is an example in C#:

 ```csharp
 [Serializable]